Sew... what is the oldest garment in YOUR wardrobe?

-Sew it occurred to me this would be a fun sharing/contest topic!
-If YOU made something long ago – say even 10 years ago – that still resides in your wardrobe and that you occassionally wear, please share about that as an entry!
+Doing so will be a fun sharing/contest topic!
+If YOU made something long ago – that is at least 25 years old (mine is 43 years old!) – that still resides in your wardrobe and that you occasionally wear, please share about that as an entry!

 Here is how the contest will work…

 1. Comment on this post below with YOUR story!
 Include what you made, and why it is still in your wardrobe.
 Include techniques you used to stitch it, and what you’d change technique-wise if you made it again today of the same type of fabric.
 Be sure to sign your post with your first name.
 Please know that I have this Blog set up for me to approve all posts before they show up – so don’t expect your comment/entry to show immediately.

 2. Send me YOUR photo – to my email at email@example.com.
 I will copy your comment and add your photo to the CONTEST Blog Post so that all can see/enjoy/learn from your post.
 I don’t expect you to have a photo of when you first made it – but for sure take a photo now – even if it is only of the garment – ON your, or NOT - you choose.